 Note: If you don’t see a button to add a new domain, this likely means that you haven’t yet entered a credit card.
 Mailgun requires all accounts (even free accounts) to enter a credit card before you can continue.

-In this case, the subdomain will be used by Mailgun to send emails and will not be visible on your site at all.
+In this case, the subdomain will be used by Mailgun only to send emails, and will not be visible on your site at all.

-We’ll create the actual subdomain a little later.
-For now, you can just enter a subdomain such as mail.yourwebsite.com or mg.yourwebsite.com.
+You can just enter a subdomain such as mail.example.com or mg.example.com.
 It doesn’t really matter what you name it, but using “mail” or “mg” makes it more clear what the purpose of this subdomain is.

-We also recommend selecting the 2048 option, which creates a longer DKIM key.
+We recommend selecting the 2048 option, which creates a longer DKIM key.
 Last, you’ll need to click the Add Domain button to continue.

-As we continue into the next step, be sure to keep this tab or window open as we’ll return to this page later.
+As we continue into the next section, be sure to keep this tab or window open as we’ll return to this page later.

-As a way of both protecting site owners and their visitors, some SMTP services like Mailgun require that you verify your domain by adding records to your site’s DNS.
+To protect site owners and their visitors, some SMTP services (including Mailgun) require that you verify your domain by adding records to your site’s DNS.
 You can find more information on the benefits of verifying your domain in Mailgun’s guide.

 First, you’ll need to open your site’s DNS settings.
 If you’re not sure how to find these, Mailgun will provide you with some helpful links shown on their setup page when you’re adding a new domain.